 But the empire did not last forever.
 Despite all its protective walls and fortresses, Rome collapsed, and Hadrian’s wall became a quarry used by local people scavenging for building materials.

 Historians spill lots of ink debating why Roman civilization gave way before roving bands of barbarians.
 But when you get right down to it, the answer is in the Bible (see Isaiah 5:1-7 and Matthew 21:33-43).

 Rome fell for the same reason that the Kingdoms of Israel and Judah fell so many centuries earlier.
 Divine Providence had abundantly blessed all three societies.
 But he had also called them all to account and found them wanting.
-He had planted them as choice vines.
+He had planted them as choice vines in a splendid vineyard.
 Yet all three civilizations had yielded sour grapes.
 Idolatry, adultery, civil strife and social injustice were just some of the bad fruits they produced before their collapse.

 And how about the people of Jericho?
 Why did their walls come tumbling down before Joshua?
 Could it have anything to do with the fact that they practiced child sacrifice and ritual prostitution?